Bdaya-Dev/oidc/docs/oidc_core.md

 Occurs before a user is forgotten, either via `forgetUser()` or via `logout()`.

+### OidcTokenRefreshFailedEvent

+Occurs when the automatic refresh of a token fails.

 ## OidcPkcePair

 you can use this to generate PKCE key pairs.